Application Process for 2019-20 is Now Closed.

 - Senses of Pride and Belonging – BHRC provides a residential bond where no one remains anonymous or uninvolved; where all participate in a suite of activities and events that reinforce a sense of belonging and pride in their residential surroundings and become part of a life-changing community.

-Applications for residency within BHRC will be accepted until Bowles Hall is filled.
+The application process for residency within BHRC will be accepted until Bowles Hall is filled.
 Our application approach is to gather certain information to help us assess your interest in our unique living/learning environment.
-We seek a diverse co-ed experience where students across undergraduate class years, majors and backgrounds can collaborate in a student-operated community.
+We seek a diverse co-ed experience where students across undergraduate class years, majors, and backgrounds can collaborate in a student-operated community.

-The first part of the application—entitled "General Information"—collects basic demographic and background details as well as key attributes needed to facilitate room/roommate placement decisions to be made in late May.
+The first part of the application—entitled "General Information"—collects basic demographic and background details as well as key attributes needed to facilitate room/roommate placement decisions to be made over the summer.
 This information will not be used to evaluate an applicant's qualification for admission; we support the Fair Housing Act as amended, prohibiting discrimination in housing based on race, color, religion, sex, national origin, handicap or familial status.

 This noted, because BHRC seeks students who are enthusiastic about our model and want to actively participate in it, we have the second part of our application—entitled "Open-Ended Questions"—where we ask you to submit responses (up to 500 words each) to a series of key questions that will help get to know you better and get a deep understanding why you want to live in Bowles Hall.